 The Mind-Body-Spirit Connection

 I became very passionate about exercise, while training for track, and other sports.
 Through running, I discovered the mind-body-spirit connection.
-I experienced the power of endorphins, also known as the “runner’s high,” long before I studied about these hormones in physiology class.
-I became a lifelong runner, while also enjoying other rigorous activities such as lake swimming, bicycle commuting, and hiking.
+I experienced the power of endorphins, also known as the “runner’s high,” long before I studied about these hormones in exercise physiology class.
+I became a lifelong runner at the beginning of the runner’s movement in the 1970s, but after a meniscus tear in 2018, I was not longer able to run, and became a long distance transcontinental walker instead, while also enjoying other rigorous activities such as lake swimming, bicycle commuting, and hiking.
 From my earliest memories, I have had a deep appreciation for food and healthy eating.
 Growing up with California’s abundant fresh fruit and vegetables, a mother that grew up on a farm and provided many meals for frequent guests, I became interested in nutrition at an early age.

 Testing the Limits of Human Endurance